Jim Ryun: After high school

 Ryun participated in the 1964, 1968, and 1972 Summer Olympics.
-At age 17 years, 137 days in 1964, he remains the youngest American male track athlete to ever qualify for the Olympics.
+At age 17 years, 137 days in 1964, he remains the second youngest American male track athlete to ever qualify for the Olympics, behind Quincy Wilson.
 In 1968, he won the silver medal in the 1,500 meters in Mexico City, losing to Kip Keino from Kenya, whose remarkable race remained the Olympic 1,500-meter record for 16 years.
 Before the race, Ryun had thought that a time of 3:39 would be good enough to win in the high altitude of Mexico City.
 He ended up running faster than that with a 3:37.8, but half-way through the race Keino had moved into the first position at world record pace.
 Ryun continued to move up during the last two laps from eighth to second but was never closer than about 30 yards from Keino, who finished in 3:34.91, an Olympic record that would stand until 1984, despite the altitude.
 Years later, in 1981, he told Tex Maule in an interview for The Runner magazine, "We had thought that 3:39 would win and I ran under that.
 I considered it like winning a gold medal; I had done my very best and I still believe I would have won at sea level."
 Ryun was attacked by some writers who believed he had let his nation down.
 "Some even said I had let down the whole world.
 I didn't get any credit for running my best and no one seemed to realize that Keino had performed brilliantly."
 In the 1972 Munich, Germany, Games, he was tripped and fell down during a 1,500-meter qualifying heat.
 Although the International Olympic Committee (IOC) acknowledged that a foul had occurred, U.S. appeals to have Ryun reinstated in the competition were denied by the IOC.

 Ryun's 1,500-meter world record, run in the Los Angeles Memorial Coliseum during the United States vs. British Commonwealth meet in July 1967, was one of Ryun's greatest running performances.
 Track and Field News reported that "after 220 yards of dawdling, a record seemed out of the question."
 However, after 440 yards, which Ryun, in third, passed in 60.9 seconds, Kip Keino took the lead and ran the next lap in 56 seconds (the fastest second lap ever run at the time).
 Ryun, just behind, passed the 880-yard mark in 1:57.0.
 At 1,320 yards the two were side by side in 2:55.0.
 Ryun pulled away to finish in 3:33.1, a record that stood for seven years.
 With a last 440 yards of 53.9, a last 880 yards of 1:51.3, and the final 1320 yards in 2:47.4, Cordner Nelson of Track and Field News called it "the mightiest finishing drive ever seen," and said of Ryun's performance, "This was most certainly his greatest race."